 At the end of my first year of lessons I played Für Elise by Beethoven in the school concert.
-I walked onto the stage in my green wedges, wearing a pink dress that had been sewn especially, and sat on the stool.
-I’d practised so much that my hands knew the notes without my brain needing to remind them, yet, when I reached the beginning of the second section, the fingers of my left hand tripped.
-I started again, but still my fingers landed on keys they weren’t meant to.
+I walked onto the stage in my green wedges and pink dress that had been sewn especially, and sat on the stool.
+I’d practised so much that my hands knew the notes without my brain needing to remind them, yet when I reached the beginning of the second section, the fingers of my left hand tripped.
+I started again but still my fingers landed on keys they weren’t meant to.
 I felt myself growing hot under my frills and Sister Bernadette sidled over and stood behind my left shoulder and began counting in my ear.
 ‘One-and-two-and-three-and …’ I kept trying but my fingers wouldn’t play the right notes, and I was sweating and wanting to tell Sister to shut up and leave me alone, but still she stood there counting, ‘One-and-two-and-three-and …’

-When I’d finished, I wanted to run straight off the stage, but I pulled myself up and pretended to smile as I bowed.
-Everyone smiled back, and kindly but sadly clapped the poor girl who’d stuffed up.
+When I’d finished, I wanted to run straight off the stage but I pulled myself up and pretended to smile as I bowed.
+Everyone smiled back and kindly but sadly clapped the poor girl who’d stuffed up.